yourbasic/api/README.md

 # Tools of the trade

+Grand ideas and theories aside, human artefacts are built by combining the right bits and pieces.
+This is a list of tried-and-true API building blocks.

 ![tool](res/tool.jpg)

 **Hobel mit Spänen und Zimmermannsbleistift**
 *Image by [Uwe Aranas][ua], 2014, [CC BY-SA 3.0][CCBYSA3].*

-Grand ideas and theories aside, in the end all human artefacts are built by putting together the right bits and pieces.
-This is a growing list of tried-and-true API building blocks.

 ### Keep it consistent